Puvirnituq: History

 In 1921, the Hudson's Bay Company (HBC) established a trading post in the village, known as Povungnituk and often shortened to Pov.
 This attracted the settlement of Inuit living in the region.
 In 1951, the HBC opened a general store.
 The closure of HBC stores in other nearby villages led to an influx of Inuit to Puvirnituq.

 A Catholic mission was founded in 1956, which encouraged the residents to form the Carvers Association of Povungnituk two years later.
 It later became the Co-operative Association of Povungnituk and was instrumental in assisting, developing, and marketing Inuit art.
 Its success inspired other Inuit communities to form similar cooperatives, most of which now make up the Federation of Co-operatives of Northern Quebec.
 Leah Nuvalinga Qumaluk was among the artists who worked at the cooperative.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Puvirnituq had a population of 2129 living in 547 of its 697 total private dwellings, a change of from its 2016 population of 1779.
 With a land area of 81.61 km2, it had a population density of in 2021.

 Education

-The Kativik School Board operates three schools in Puvirnituq.
+The Kativik Ilisarniliriniq operates three schools in Puvirnituq.
 Ikaarvik Primary School for K-3, Iguarsivik Primary-Secondary School for grades 4 through Secondary 5, and the Adult Education Centre.

 In 1980 there was a community boycott against the Kativik School Board as people in the community disliked the James Bay Agreement and therefore shunned the school district as they perceived it as close to the people who accepted the agreement.
 That year, the government of Quebec planned to open its own school there.